 - Use plastic shields over the operated eye(s) for several nights after surgery to prevent damage caused by rubbing.

-- Do not use pressure to rub the operated eye(s).
+- Do not rub the operated eye(s).

 Long-term outlook for laser eye surgery

 Some people who have laser eye surgery will still need to wear glasses or contact lenses to achieve optimum vision, although their natural eyesight should be much improved.
 Most are totally free of glasses and contact lenses for many years.